Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

-The following describes most accurately a typical procedure for getting the more popular porcelain dental veneers, which takes place normally over 2 visits to the dentist’s office and that you understand the cost.
+The following describes most accurately a typical procedure for getting the more popular porcelain dental veneers, which takes place normally over 2 visits to the dentist’s office.

 The preparation process – 1st visit

 Once you have committed to getting your porcelain veneers the first stage of the process is to prepare the teeth.

 With your consent to proceed, the dentist will begin to remove a thin layer of enamel from the teeth to which veneers will be attached.
 The local aesthetic is not always required as only a small amount of drilling is required.
 However, if you would prefer to be numb, explain this to your dentist.